 Well, TipHero actually writes that carrying the seat like this isn’t just uncomfortable—it can be harmful.
 The method puts “serious strain on your upper back, shoulders, and even your hips.”
 However, the Bridge Family chiropractors have revealed a way to carry car seats that is much more comfortable.
 It only requires a simple adjustment in your hand position, but it completely changes the way the seat’s weight is distributed.
 You still bend down and loop your arm through the handle of the car seat.
 But instead of just letting it dangle, twist your hand and grab the “ridge” on the bottom of the car seat; then stand up, lifting the seat with you.
 This is far easier on your body, plus it keeps the car seat from swinging around while you walk.
 Make sure you’re following these nine car seat safety rules.

-Check out the video to see exactly how this lifting hack works, and then meet the 11-year-old on a mission to save babies left in hot cars.
+Check out the video to see exactly how this lifting hack works.